David C. Stark: Algorithmic Management

 Since the late 2010s, Stark has been a prominent figure in debates over the nature of governance and organization in societies increasingly mediated by digital platforms and algorithmic decision-making technologies.
 Stark's work with Elena Esposito has explored the use of ranking and ratings systems as a means of "orienting second-order observation" and of navigating "the uncertainties of our relationship with the world, with society, and with ourselves."

 Stark has written extensively on the related notion of "algorithmic management" and on the broader question of how to conceptualize the phenomenon of managerial and supervisory duties being increasingly delegated to automated systems utilizing continuous data collection and artificial intelligence.
-Stark has criticized the popular conception of algorithmic management as continuous with Taylorist scientific management that dominated the 20^{th} century.
-Contrary to conceptions of algorithmic management as "Scientific Management 2.0" or "digital Taylorism," Stark has argued that algorithmic management represents an alternative to both the scientific and collaborative management paradigms of the 20^{th} and 21^{st} century diverging from either in organizational form, objects of management, ideology, modality, and accountability.
+Stark has criticized the popular conception of algorithmic management as continuous with Taylorist scientific management that dominated the 20th century.
+Contrary to conceptions of algorithmic management as "Scientific Management 2.0" or "digital Taylorism," Stark has argued that algorithmic management represents an alternative to both the scientific and collaborative management paradigms of the 20th and 21st century diverging from either in organizational form, objects of management, ideology, modality, and accountability.